What can I expect during my visit?

 How should I prepare for my acupuncture treatment?

 It is not recommended to receive treatment if you are very hungry and/or extremely tired.
-Therefore, patients should have a small meal or snack before the appointment and wear comfortable clothing.
+Therefore, patients should have a small meal or snack before the appointment and wear comfortable, loose clothing.
 Please let us know if you are pregnant or have a pacemaker so appropriate acupuncture points can be selected.
-In addition, please have list of any medications you are taking.
+In addition, please have a list of any medications you are taking.

 What does acupuncture help with?